janwilmans/copperspice-gettingstarted/documenation/migration.md

 - QT_TRANSLATE_NOOP -> cs_mark_tr
 - QT_TRANSLATE_NOOP3 -> cs_mark_tr

-The amount of compilation error should be small since most of them were fixed during the preparation phase already.
+The amount of compilation errors should be small since most of them were fixed during the preparation phase already.
+Keep in mind that the [Migration Notes](https://www.copperspice.com/docs/cs_overview/cs-migration.html) are very detailed and have been improved several times when converting different project.
+Reading them top-to-bottom before you start can actually save you quite a bit of time!
+(I did not the first time and regretted it later ;)